 How Do I Remove Soft Coded Subtitles From MKV?

-When you load an MKV video with soft subtitles in VideoProc Converter, the video information below the title will be "Disable Subtitle", which means your output files will get rid of all soft subtitles by default.
+When you load an MKV video with soft subtitles in VideoProc Converter AI, the video information below the title will be "Disable Subtitle", which means your output files will get rid of all soft subtitles by default.